 The trio was in Denver a few weekends back performing Rhapsody in Blue with the Denver Young Artists Orchestra.
 They do this around the world with symphonies and orchestras of all kinds.
-Here’s the opening movement during one of their performances with the Boston Symphony:
+Here’s one of their performances.

 The trio was very generous in giving their time while in Denver.
 To students, to the community, and to the non-profit organization with whom they performed.
 They gave a Master Class the day before the performance, explaining what they’re after with these gigs that bring together jazz and classical music traditions.
 Gulfs that most have seen as un-traversable.
 Strict silos of art that don’t communicate.

 Marcus and his trio use words like collaboration, integration, dialog, and relationships to explain their purpose.
 Phrases like bringing traditions together to find intersections while honoring the traditions of both.
 Not a fusing, rather a finding of alignment.
 The creative mind has has long lived in places like this.
 Places that the world of business is still trying to understand.

 Alignment is a particular sticky point with business.
 I had a conversation with the bass player Roland Guerin about creating collaborative art in an economic structure that rewards intellectual property and protectionism.
 It’s tough work.
 And it’s a difficult thing to change in a business context: Honoring the unique voices in an enterprise to inspire a shared vision or brand is something business just isn’t hard-wired to understand.